dortania/OpenCore-Post-Install/universal/pm.md

 ::: tip

-This is a example on how to change some parts of power management data.
+This is an example on how to change some parts of power management data.
 For more information, you should check out [CPUFriend's documentation](https://github.com/acidanthera/CPUFriend/blob/master/Instructions.md).

 :::